DeborahOlaboye/Smet/frontend/DOCUMENTATION.md

 ## Component docs
 See `../docs/components.md` and `../docs/` for component-specific markdown files.

+### Wallet connection
+The app now supports multiple wallet providers via `wagmi` connectors.
+Use the header `Connect Wallet` button to choose from available wallets (MetaMask, WalletConnect, etc.).
+See `../docs/components/WalletConnection.md` for details.

 ## API interactions
 See `../docs/api.md` for how the frontend currently accesses mocked APIs and how to replace them.